 Most recently in Germany Bradley has made his debut in the role of Siegfried, Der Ring des Nibelungen for Opera Kiel.
 In 2018 Bradley returned to the role of Siegfried, this time in Götterdämmerung, culminating in his first complete Ring cycle of this land mark role.
 This year in 2019 he makes another German debut with the role of Der Kaiser in Strauss’s Die Frau ohne Schatten followed by more Siegfried’s in another complete Ring cycle for Opera Kiel.

 Bradley has been involved in two world premières: he created the role of Staff Officer in English National Opera’s The Silver Tassie by Mark Anthony Turnage and the role of Gunther in The Triumph of Spirit over Matter for Muziektheatre Transparent, Belgium.

-Concert performances have included Dvoràk's Stabat Mater, Verdi's Requiem, Puccini's Messa di Gloria, Beethoven’s Symphony No. 9, Die erste Walpurgisnacht for the Prague Music Festival, Messiah with the Britten Sinfonia at Snape Maltings and Elgar’s The Kingdom and The Dream of Gerontius at Melbourne Town Hall.
+Concert performances have included Rachmaninoff’s The Bells, Dvoràk's Stabat Mater, Verdi's Requiem, Puccini's Messa di Gloria, Beethoven’s Symphony No. 9, Die erste Walpurgisnacht for the Prague Music Festival, Messiah with the Britten Sinfonia at Snape Maltings and Elgar’s The Kingdom and The Dream of Gerontius at Melbourne Town Hall.